paulh1am/reci-pipes/README.md

 A user-friendly [website] that allows you to:

-  ..browse public cook-books created by users
+    *browse public cook-books created by users
-  ..login and manage your recipes
+    *login and manage your recipes
-  ..retrieve a recipe via SMS
+    *retrieve a recipe via SMS

 ![alt text](http://i.imgur.com/bCwXZ8e.jpg "Logo Title Text 1")